About 'Elsa Spath' Clematis:

 They flower continuously from late spring to early autumn, bringing a valuable shock of colour to the summer garden.

-If 'Elsa Spath' isn't quite what you're looking for you can view our full range of Clematis here.
+If 'Elsa Spath' isn't quite what you're looking for you can view our full range of Clematis here

-Great for your garden:'Elsa Spath' prefers a nice sheltered position in sun or partial shade.
+'Elsa Spath' prefers a nice sheltered position in sun or partial shade.
 It is a versatile clematis, and despite being pretty vigorous can still be planted in containers and so enjoyed in even the smallest of gardens.